domrest/TrashBot/README.md

 Project is licensed under the MIT License.
 Click [License](./LICENSE) for more information.

 ## Contributors
-Domenico Restuccia
+Domenico Restuccia - Responsible for: The temperature code, combing all software and responsible for all hardware.

-Rohma Khalid
+Rohma Khalid - Responsible for: GUI code, QT, Facebook marketing, marketing material, graphics and the logo, Readme.

-Ulvis Silavnieks
+Ulvis Silavnieks - Responsible for: The email code, instagram, twitter, demo video, website.

 Project Link: https://github.com/domrest/TrashBot